Trade/other name(s): Zytiga

 How is this drug taken or given?

-Abiraterone is taken daily as tablets.
+Abiraterone tablets are taken once a day.
 Swallow the tablets whole with water.
 Do not crush or chew the tablets.
 It’s very important to take the tablets on an empty stomach – do not eat food for 2 hours before and for 1 hour after taking the tablets.
 Take the pills at about the same time each day.

 The usual starting dose of abiraterone is 1,000 milligrams (mg) once a day.
 People with liver problems may need to start at a smaller dose.
 The daily dose might need to be adjusted if you have side effects.